tintoy/tintoy.io/_posts/2018-03-30-kubernetes-native-config-with-netcore.md

 #### Secret

-A [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) is similar to a `ConfigMap`, but its data is Base64-encoded; if you want to store a certificate or other non-textual key material then Secrets have got you covered.
+A [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) is similar to a ConfigMap, but (among other things) its data is Base64-encoded; if you want to store a certificate or other non-textual key material then Secrets have got you covered.

 ### Supplying app configuration

 The key / value pairs that comprise ConfigMaps and Secrets are most commonly used to populate either environment variables or the content of files mounted into containers.

-For example, here's a ConfigMap and a partial `Pod` specification that propagates its keys / values to the pod's container as environment variables.
+For example, here's a ConfigMap and a partial Pod specification that propagates its keys / values to the pod's container as environment variables.

 ```yaml
 ---